Eva Zimmermann (linguistics, phonology)

 Bild

-My Emmy Noether research group on `Grammatical Strength in Prosodic Morphology: Typology and Theory' (homepage) started in May 2019.
+I am the leader of an Emmy Noether research group on `Grammatical Strength in Prosodic Morphology: Typology and Theory' (homepage) that started in May 2019.

 From March to November 2018, I was a Visiting Researcher at the University of British Columbia, Vancouver, with a DFG-funded research project on `Multiple Reduplication: Typology and Theory' (homepage).